Faihope/pizza-home/README.md

-# DELANI STUDIO
+# Pizza Home
 ## Author
 Faith Chepngetich.
 ## Description
-Its a website that describes more details about Delani studio that is its services,portfolio contact information and social media handles.
+Its a website that allows user to order pizza online and calculates the total charges.
 ### Prerequisites
 You need to have git installed
 You can install it with the following command in your terminal